microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

   - `[Publisher <String>]`: The publisher of the app.
   - `[PublishingState <MobileAppPublishingState?>]`: Indicates the publishing state of an app.

-TARGETEDMANAGEDAPPCONFIGURATIONS <IMicrosoftGraphTargetedManagedAppConfiguration1[]>: Targeted managed app configurations.
+TARGETEDMANAGEDAPPCONFIGURATIONS <IMicrosoftGraphTargetedManagedAppConfiguration[]>: Targeted managed app configurations.
   - `[CustomSettings <IMicrosoftGraphKeyValuePair[]>]`: A set of string key and string value pairs to be sent to apps for users to whom the configuration is scoped, unalterned by this service
     - `[Name <String>]`: Name for this key-value pair
     - `[Value <String>]`: Value for this key-value pair